Some Norwegian Americans

 Norwegian Americans are Americans of Norwegian descent.
 Many of them are born in the United States to Norwegian lineage.
-There were about 4,5 million people of Norwegian ancestry in the US in 2013, estimatedly [◦2013 American Community Survey 1-Year Estimates].
+There were about 4,5 million people of Norwegian ancestry in the US in 2013, estimatedly (American Community Survey 1-Year Estimates).

 Most Norwegian Americans live in the Upper Midwest and along the West Coast.
-That some get lots of fame has more to do with career choices than most other factors, methinks.
+That some get lots of fame has more to do with career choices than most other factors, it seems to me.

-It should be made clear that the listing below is a sample of men and women who have got a name somehow.
-There are many times more among the famous ones, and over 4 million others who managed to escape a "fame trap", which does not have to be a death trap, luckily . . .
-Compare Tao The Ching's ancient message: "Of the best the people hardly ever know they exist; the next best they flock to and praise."
-(Ch 17.
-See also ch 15 and 68) You may read more of them in the Wikipedia.
+The listing below is a sample of men and women who have got a name somehow.
+There are many times more among the famous ones, and over 4 million others who have escaped a "fame trap", which is not always some kind of death trap . . .
+To some it is, though.
+Look sharp.
+Compare Tao Te Ching's message: "Of the best the people hardly ever know they exist; the next best they flock to and praise."
+(Chap.
+17; cf. chaps.
+15 and 68).

-First Sample of "Next Best Norwegian Americans", if you believe Lao Tzu:
+First Sample of "Next Best Norwegian Americans", if you believe Tao Te Ching's message:

 Waldemar Ager (1869-1941) - Author of novels and short stories, a newspaper editor and lecturer.